olin/studentgovernment/student_government_bylaws.md

 The establishment of a Council Project is a commitment by the Council to address an issue or topic.
 To establish a Project, a Project Document must be approved by the Council.
-A Project Document must include at least: a title, the date established, the goal, and the timeframe over which the goal is to be achieved.
+A Project Document includes at least: a title, the date established, the goal, and the timeframe over which the goal is to be achieved.
 The Project Document is a working document.
-The President will appoint a Project Lead who is responsible for coordinating the Project and a Project Team who will assist in the execution of the Project.
+The President appoints a Project Lead who is responsible for coordinating the Project and a Project Team who assists in the execution of the Project.
 Project Teams can consist of any members of the Olin community.
 When a Project is established, it is “Active” and is the responsibility of the Council until the Council marks it “Complete,” “Suspended,” or “Unsuccessful.”
-Any Projects remaining at the end of the school year will carry over into the next year.
+Any Projects remaining at the end of the school year carry over into the next year.
 Council Projects may be proposed by any member of the Olin community.

 #### Section 15.
 Committee Appointments.

-When requested by the Administration to appoint students to faculty and operational committees, the Council will begin the appointment process.
-In the appointment process, the Council will notify the Student Body of openings on committees and the position’s description, and students will be allowed at least three days to volunteer.
-At a meeting following the volunteering period, the Council will discuss the candidates and appoint students to the committees by excellence voting.
+When requested by the Administration to appoint students to faculty and operational committees, the Council begins the appointment process.
+In the appointment process, the Council notifies the Student Body of openings on committees and the position’s description, and students are allowed at least three days to volunteer.
+At a meeting following the volunteering period, the Council discusses the candidates and appoints students to the committees by excellence voting.

 #### Section 16.
 Appellate Authority.